walkingalchemy/Janx-Frontend/README.md

 # Janx
 > A simple web enabled chat app

 Janx is a demo using WebSockets to allow real time simultaneous messaging between users.
-This is the repository for the Ruby on Rails backend that serves the HTTP and WS APIs.
+This is the repository for the [React]((https://reactjs.org/)) based frontend.
 The backend api repository resides at: [Janx-Backend](https://github.com/walkingalchemy/Janx-Backend)

 ## Installing / Getting started